Shebyyy/AnymeX-updater/README.md

 # [Awery](https://github.com/MrBoomDeveloper/Awery) Updater ( FOR THE Alpha APK NOT ANY OTHER VERSION )

-# To Download Stable Version
+# To Download Beta or Stable Version 👇

 Click > [Awery Releases](https://github.com/MrBoomDeveloper/Awery/releases)